Through its fellowship program, the NIH NIEHS Epidemiology Branch strives to develop and mentor talented, motivated, and diverse career scientists.

 Highly competitive stipends are determined by degree(s) and years of relevant postdoctoral experience.
 Medical insurance is provided, and visa assistance is available for international applicants.
 Initial appointments are for 2 years, with up to 3 potential one-year extensions.
 Applications are accepted on an ongoing basis.
 Applicants should submit the following to email@example.com:

-- letter describing areas of research interest
+- Statement describing areas of research interest

-- curriculum vitae with bibliography
+- Curriculum vitae with bibliography